19045 Farmington Road

 Other features include:

-• Microsoft Windows 7 Pro Operating System
+• Microsoft Windows7 or Windows10 Pro Operating Systems

 • Support for up to 4 High-Speed Progressive Scan Sensors